-Our attempts to expand our services and businesses may not be successful and we may expend significant resources without corresponding returns.
+Our continued efforts to expand our services and businesses may not be successful, and we may expend significant resources without corresponding returns.

-We intend to expand our specialty groups, particularly multi-tenant retail, office, industrial and hospitality, as well as various niche markets, including multifamily tax credit, affordable housing, student housing, manufactured housing, seniors housing and self-storage.
-We also plan to grow our financing services provided through our subsidiary, Marcus & Millichap Capital Corporation.
+We intend to continue to expand our specialty groups, particularly multi-tenant retail, office, industrial and hospitality, as well as various niche markets, including multifamily tax credit, affordable housing, student housing, manufactured housing, seniors housing and self-storage.
+We also plan to further grow our financing services provided through our subsidiary, Marcus & Millichap Capital Corporation.
 We expect to incur expenses relating to acquisitions, recruitment, training, and expanding our markets and services.
-The planned expansion of services and platforms requires significant resources, and there can be no assurance we will compete effectively, attract or train a sufficient number of professionals to support the expansion, or operate these businesses profitably.
+The planned expansion of services and platforms requires significant resources, and there can be no assurance we will be able to continue to expand or compete effectively, attract or train a sufficient number of professionals to support the expansion, or operate these businesses profitably.
 We may incur significant expenses for these plans without corresponding returns, which would harm our business, financial condition and results of operations.